spotinst/help/src/docs/ocean/features/roll.md

 ![ocn-roll-ocean-schedule-roll-first-step](https://github.com/spotinst/help/assets/159915991/953f5022-a60c-4662-886e-e5a1009d1a6f)

-3. To roll virtual node groups or node pools only, select from the drop-down menu at the top of the dialog box.
+3. In the second step of the wizard, if you are rolling virtual node groups or node pools, select from the drop-down menu at the top of the dialog box.
 You can optionally select **All**.
 4. Configure the [Roll Parameters](https://docs.spot.io/ocean/features/roll?id=roll-parameters)):

-    *   Select your VNG or Cluster.
     *   Configure the size of a roll batch (%).
     *   Configure the Batch size healthy percentage (%)
     *   Add an optional comment.